 5. Fermentation and Chilling

 Now the yogurt needs to ferment.
 Transfer the yogurt into a bowl and cover it.
 Allow it to sit in a warm, dark place for up to 48 hours.
 It should start to taste tart after 24 hours.
 How tart you want it is up to you.
 After 48 hours, the yogurt will taste sour.
 The yogurt can also ferment in a dehydrator for several hours at about 100 degrees.
 For detailed instructions, see How to Make Coconut Yogurt in a Dehydrator.
-When the yogurt is done fermenting, transfer it to the fridge and keep chilled until you’re ready to eat it.
+When the yogurt is done fermenting, transfer it to the fridge and keep it chilled until you’re ready to eat it.

 6. Enjoy Your Yogurt

 Now that your yogurt is ready to eat, it’s time to get creative.
 Add in bananas, nuts, berries, granola, cacao nibs, or whatever you like.
 Use your yogurt to make Coconut Yogurt Tzatziki for your falafel salad.
 Turn your homemade yogurt into this delicious Frozen Berry Yogurt Bark and Lemon Lavender Yogurt Cake.
 Enjoy it in this Papaya and Coconut Yogurt Breakfast and this Cherry Chocolate Stovetop Granola with Toasted Cashew Banana Yogurt.

-It’s amazing how easy it is to make your own yogurt.
+It’s amazing how easy it is to make yogurt.
 There’s nothing like getting to choose and control the ingredients in your food.
 Have fun playing with all the different types and flavors of yogurt you can make!